WMFP: 2016–2019

 WMFP sold its frequency rights as part of the Federal Communications Commission (FCC)'s 2017 spectrum auction for $93,647,708; in the auction, the station indicated that it would continue operations through a channel sharing agreement.
 In August 2017, WMFP entered into a channel sharing agreement with WWDP, whose signal does not cover the entire market (and is marginal in Boston proper) due to its VHF channel, short transmitter tower height and location 25 mi south of Boston.
 As WWDP's signal does not reach Lawrence, WMFP's city of license has changed to Foxborough.
 WMFP originally intended to commence channel sharing with WWDP on April 23, 2018; on April 3, the station requested special temporary authority to continue operating its existing transmitter through July 23, as one of the multichannel video programming distributors that carries WMFP did not receive an adequate signal from WWDP; the request was granted on April 6.
 WMFP began channel sharing with WWDP on September 7, 2018.

 Ahead of commencing channel sharing operations, WMFP eliminated its non-primary subchannels in April 2018.
 WBTS-LD's simulcast on WMFP ended at midnight on April 1, 2018; several months earlier, NBC purchased Nashua, New Hampshire–based WYCN-CD (channel 15, now WBTS-CD) and entered into a channel-sharing agreement with the WGBH Educational Foundation to carry that signal over WGBX-TV (channel 44) to serve as the new full market home of "NBC Boston".
-The elimination of the subchannels temporarily left the Boston area without an affiliate of either Comet TV or Charge!; however, on July 25, 2018, CBS Television Stations relaunched Comet (formerly seen on 62.4) in this market as a newly-created third digital subchannel of MyNetworkTV affiliate WSBK-TV (channel 38), and on January 15, 2019, CBS added Charge! (formerly seen on 62.3) onto WSBK's newly-created fourth digital subchannel, thereby restoring this market's access to all the services that were lost as a result of the reallocation of WMFP's spectrum.
+The elimination of the subchannels temporarily left the Boston area without an affiliate of either Comet or Charge!; however, on July 25, 2018, CBS Television Stations relaunched Comet (formerly seen on 62.4) in this market as a newly-created third digital subchannel of MyNetworkTV affiliate WSBK-TV (channel 38), and on January 15, 2019, CBS added Charge! (formerly seen on 62.3) onto WSBK's newly-created fourth digital subchannel, thereby restoring this market's access to all the services that were lost as a result of the reallocation of WMFP's spectrum.